aimazing/aimazing.github.io/iOS.md

 ```

 #### Arguments
-* message - message to transmit, which is Base64 encoded
 * completion - Callback function when successfully start transmitting data, return error if failed to start transmitting data, error value can be referred to [EmitterError](#emittererror)

 #### Example